dbuenzli/tsdl/README.md

-Tsdl — Simple DirectMedia Layer (SDL) thin OCaml bindings
+Tsdl — Thin bindings to SDL for OCaml
 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Tsdl is an OCaml library providing thin bindings to the cross-platform Simple DirectMedia Layer (SDL) C library.
+Tsdl is an OCaml library providing thin bindings to the cross-platform SDL C library.

 Tsdl depends on the [SDL 2.0][1] C library and [ocaml-ctypes][2].
 Tsdl is distributed under the BSD3 license.